marcuoperario/spring-boot-reactjs-todolist/frontend/README.md

 - [Vite.js](https://vitejs.dev/): A build tool that provides fast and efficient building and bundling of front-end applications.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework that allows developers to rapidly build custom user interfaces.

-## Running the Todo list web application
+# Running the web application
 1. Make sure you have Node.js installed on your machine
 2. Open the Visual Studio Code or the IntelliJ Ultimate IDE
 3. Go to the frontend/src/constants directory